 - Life is hard and they are being too sensitive.
 They need to toughen up.

 Activity 2: What feelings do you have about your children or yourself when it’s hard to listen?
-Here are some examples.
-See which ones apply and add your own.
-Know that anger is considered a secondary emotion, so consider what other feelings is triggering your emotions.
+Below are some examples.
+See which ones apply (and feel free to add your own).

 Angry, ashamed, disappointed, guilty, hopeless, irritated, miserable, overwhelmed, pained, rejected, remorseful, resentful, manipulated, trapped, uncomfortable, unloved, worried.hurt,